A Survey of Graph Transformers: Architectures, Theories and Applications: Architectures

-Nevertheless, Graphormer-GD~\cite{zhang2023rethinking} identifies that SPD is incapable to adequately distinguish certain perturbations in the graph structure.
+Nevertheless, Graphormer-GD~\cite{zhang2023rethinking} identifies that SPD is incapable of adequately distinguishing certain perturbations in the graph structure.
 To address this limitation, Graphormer-GD introduces a more robust relative PE based on resistance distance (RD).
-The attention matrix with this relative PE is represented in \cref{eq:attention-GD}:
+The attention matrix with this relative PE is represented in:

-where $\mathbf D\in\mathbb R^{n\times n}$ represents the distance matrix with $\BD_{ij}=\{|\text{SP}_{ij}|, \text{SP}_{ij}\}$.
+where $\mathbf{R}\in\mathbb R^{n\times n}$ represents the distance matrix with $\BR_{ij}=\{|\text{SP}_{ij}|, \text{SP}_{ij}\}$.
 Theoretical analysis demonstrates that RD-WL exhibits superior discriminative power compared to SPD-WL, for differentiating non-isomorphic distance-regular graphs.

-GRIT~\cite{ma2023graph} introduces an approach to learning relative PE by the initialization of random walk probabilities in \cref{eq:grit:initalize}: